golfmak 2010

 Expenses for the diligence party (like me), which includes travel, accommodation etc., will average approximately $150.00 a day over a 60 to 90-day period.
 A properly applied diligence effort will include intensive gathering and verifying of information about the subject property.

 We believe you should obtain a brief update on the current and future feasibility of the subject (which may be required by the lender anyway).
 However, we believe you should conduct your own in-house feasibility study for your own comfort.
 In our experience, a golf course market service area (MSA) changes over time.
 Populations shifts, new golf courses, etc., can dramatically affect demands for rounds of play at a golf course.
-The trend since 1997 had been a downward demand for rounds per golf course due to added competition (up 500 new courses a year in the USA over the past half dozen years).
-You need to know where this trend is headed for the golf course named in your purchase and sale contract..
+The trend since 1997 had been a downward demand for rounds per golf course due to added competition (up 500 new courses a year in the USA from the early 1990's through 2004).
+You need to know where this trend is headed for the golf course named in your purchase and sale contract.
+You need to know the neighborhood.

 BUSINESS PLAN - $4,000, OR INCORPORATED WITHIN THE/A DILIGENCE CONTRACT